python/typing/CONTRIBUTING.md

 This repository contains backports of the CPython `typing` module to earlier versions of Python.
-As such, follow CPython's contribution guidelines as much as possible when contributing code here.
+Therefore, code in this repo should follow CPython's style guidelines and contributors need to sign the PSF Contributor Agreement.

 # typing